GenericP3rson/TG_jdbcDriver_Sample/README.md

 # TigerGraph JDBC Driver Sample Code

+Sample code for using and executing the TigerGraph JDBC Driver for a Fraud Detection Graph

+## Overview

-Simple starting introduction to the TigerGraph JDBC Driver
+This project is a sample repository on how to use the JDBC Driver to query the AMLSim graph.

 ## Quickstart